privacyidea/privacyidea/doc/policies/enrollment.rst

 otp_pin_random
 ~~~~~~~~~~~~~~

-**(TODO)** Not yet migrated.

 type: int

-Generates a random OTP PIN during self enrollment.
-Thus the user is forced
+Generates a random OTP PIN of the given length during enrollment.
+Thus the user
-to set a certain OTP PIN.
+is forced to set a certain OTP PIN.

 .. note:: At the moment this randomly generated PIN is not used.
    It could be used to be sent via a PIN letter in the future.